icculus/steamshim/README.txt

 but it can definitely be extended to offer more things.
 Take a look at

+How do I get the Steamworks SDK?

+- Go to https://partner.steamgames.com/ and login with your Steam account.
+You can agree to some terms and then download the SDK.

 Is there an example?

-That would be testapp.c.
+- That would be testapp.c.
 This example expects you to own Postal 1 on Steam and will RESET ALL YOUR ACHIEVEMENTS, so be careful running it.
 But hey, if you lose your work, it's a good exercise in SteamShim usage to put them back again.  :)